Our Teachers

 Are you a musician or music educator who is interested in learning more about social development through music?
 Do you want to add valuable skills to your resume?
 OrKidstra offers Sistema-inspired Teaching Artist Development Workshops that allow participants to develop their understanding of social development through music in an experiential, creative environment.

-Experiential Teaching Artists Practicum (ETAP)Gain real, practical experience
+Experiential Teaching Artists Program (ETAP)Gain real, practical experience

 This unique partnership also covers a broad overview of music teaching philosophies, the philosophy and history of El Sistema as it applies to OrKidstra’s uniquely Canadian Model, and its implications for society and social justice.